Book: The Leader Who Had No Title

 Principle 3: The deeper your relationship, the stronger your leadership.

 I cannot emphasize the importance of this principle in our life.
 Be it, professional or personal, relationships are very very important.
 DON’T break any relationship in your life, whatever the reason is.
-At the end of the life - money, power, position, a college degree doesn’t matter.
+At the end of life - money, power, position, a college degree doesn’t matter.
 It’s the fulfilling relationships that you have earned, matters.
 So, go for it.
 Just mingle with everyone, have fun.
 That’s what we are all here for !!!

 Principle 4: To be a great leader, first become a great person.

 This principle details about the personal life of a leader.
-The importance needs to be given to the personal health, family, friends, fun-time, and self-realization.
+The importance needs to be given to personal health, family, friends, fun-time, and self-realization.
 Robin Sharma gives seven essential steps to become a great person.

 I am doing most of these and I know the importance of these first hand.
 Please try and transform.